From the Field

 Where does child marriage happen most?

-Child marriage is a global problem.
-It cuts across ethnic, cultural, and religious lines and can be found in almost every region — from Africa to the Middle East, Asia to Europe to the Americas.
+Child marriage is a global issue.
+It occurs across ethnic, cultural, and religious lines and in almost every region, including sub-Saharan Africa, South Asia, and parts of the Middle East.

 BACK TO QUESTIONS